One Persona, Many Cues, Different Results: How Sociodemographic Cues Impact LLM Personalization: Results

 There are \textbf{very strong correlations between persona cues} ($.91 \leq \rho \leq .96$), even if they are significantly different from $1$.
 The correlations are especially strong within conversation histories.
 We also find names and explicit mentions to be more strongly correlated with each other than with conversation history cues.
 These trends hold across all personas and datasets (see Appendix~\ref{app:persona_heatmaps} for small inter-persona differences).

 In Figure~\ref{fig:heatmap_datasets}, we analyze the correlations of persona cues across personas, models, and questions, now separately for each evaluation task.
 While the overall trends we reported above still hold, we can now also observe differences between datasets.
 We find very strong correlations (all above $.98$) between all persona cues for SBB salaries, meaning that the persona cues have low impact here.
 All other tasks have lower, but still substantial correlations, even if they are all significantly different from 1 with $\alpha=.01$.
 We find the lowest correlations for MMMD (between $.73$ and $.90$).
 In addition, MMMD does not show the high correlation pattern between all four name and explicit mention cues.
 The correlations are especially low between names and explicit mentions in the user prompt and all other cues.
 For all evaluation tasks, explicit mentions in the user prompt are less correlated to human conversation histories than the other cues.
-Overall, the evaluation per dataset shows that while cues of the same subgroup are typically stronger correlated than cues of different subgroups, \textbf{the overall magnitude of the association varies by evaluation task} and is always significantly different, highlighting the need for a diverse evaluation setup.
+Overall, the evaluation per dataset shows that while cues of the same subgroup are typically more strongly correlated than across subgroups, \textbf{the overall magnitude of the association varies by evaluation task} and is always significantly different, highlighting the need for a diverse evaluation setup.

 We also correlate the result metrics between models across all personas, persona cues, datasets, and questions in Figure~\ref{fig:model_heatmap}.
 While the correlations between models are still substantial ($.68 \leq \rho \leq .88$), they are much lower than the correlations between persona cues, indicating the impact of different pre- and post-training procedures.
 We observe higher correlations for models from the same model family, especially for the two Qwen models.
+We do not see a clear size effect.
 Appendix~\ref{app:model_corr} reports model-specific correlations of cues, which show similar patterns to the aggregated results with some small model-specific deviations.